© John Wiley & Sons Ltd

 Proofs must be returned to the Production Editor within three days of receipt.

-Online production tracking is available for your article through Wiley-Blackwell's Author Services.
-Author Services enables authors to track their article - once it has been accepted - through the production process to publication online and in print.
+Online production tracking is available for your article through Wiley Blackwell's Author Services.
+Author Services enables authors to track their article - once it has been accepted - through the production process to publication online.
 Authors can check the status of their articles online and choose to receive automated e-mails at key stages of production.
 The author will receive an e-mail with a unique link that enables them to register and have their article automatically added to the system.
 Please ensure that a complete e-mail address is provided when submitting the manuscript.
 Visit http://authorservices.wiley.com/bauthor/ for more details on online production tracking and for a wealth of resources including FAQs and tips on article preparation, submission and more.